K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 ````
 > The bundle exec rake command executes the package modules defined in the Rakefile [^8] in order, and the execution order is as follows.
 > When creating offline packages, first download all the dependencies defined in the settings files.
-> Then disable the remote\_download value in cache.yml, and package.Create a zip file.
+> Then disable the remote\_download value in cache.yml and package.
+Create a zip file.
-> Below is a part of the Rakefile and Package module..
+> Below is a part of the Rakefile and Package module.

   ````
   \#Rakefile